 Note Typically, sonicating the RF/dc prefilter in methanol is adequate to remove contamination.
 However, contamination from some compounds and some sample matrices can be more difficult to remove.
-If your RF/dc prefilter is still dirty after sonicating it in methanol, deep clean it as described in step 5 of this procedure.
+If your RF/dc prefilter is still dirty after sonicating it in methanol, deep-clean it, as described in the following procedure.